naichenardi/myFilter/README.md

 `http://localhost:8080/swagger-ui/index.html`

-There you can test any api that you whant.
+There you can test any api that you want.